 Other medical conditions might have ear fullness or pressure as a warning sign.
 If the feeling of a blockage occurs suddenly and is paired with hearing loss, seek medical intervention immediately.
 Other possible causes could be Meniere’s, a disorder of the inner ear also associated with dizziness, hearing loss, and ringing in the ears.
 A benign growth on the nerves of the ear, known as an acoustic neuroma, can be associated with aural fullness as well as hearing and balance issues.
 Consult your GP if the feeling of blockage is accompanied by other medical concerns.

 Regular hearing health checks can help you keep on top of your hearing health.
-If you need assistance with your hearing health, please contact the Audika Hearing Care Help Line on 1800 340 631 or Live Chat with an Audika Agent, Monday to Friday 9am to 5pm.
+If you need assistance with your hearing health, please call us on 1800 340 631 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).